mit-cml/yrtoolkit/ct/tutorials/music_maker.md

 ![sample 1 of musicmaker app](../images/musicMaker/musicmaker-sample1.png){:.enlargeImage}
 ![sample 2 of musicmaker app](../images/musicMaker/musicmaker-sample2.png){:.enlargeImage}

 You will have many <span class="icon" alt="button"></span> Buttons in this app, so make sure to rename them using descriptive names to make the coding of your app more manageable.
+You can see how to rename a component in the next step.

 ## Change Button Properties